jasmeeto/ka-project-infection/README.md

 ###Further Investigations

-1.The priority queue algorthim could probably be fine tuned to branch out and consider less connected nodes first to try and contain the effect of the infection.
+1. The priority queue algorthim could probably be fine tuned to branch out and consider less connected nodes first to try and contain the effect of the infection.

-2.Add more consideration in picking the initial node rather than just a random pick.
+2. Add more consideration in picking the initial node rather than just a random pick.
 Possibly pick a node that is less connected, again to better contain the effects of the infection.

-3.Try to analyse real world examples of graphs to get a better sense of the shape and distribution.
+3. Try to analyse real world examples of graphs to get a better sense of the shape and distribution.
 I.e. are graphs generally a tree shape, do nodes generally have less coaches than students.